China offers loans, technology for Vietnam railways

 DeeperDive is a beta AI feature.
 Refer to full articles for the facts.

-BEIJING, April 17 - China has offered to boost ties with Vietnam on railway infrastructure, from loans and technology to training and industrial capabilities, a joint statement issued by its foreign ministry showed on Friday.
+BEIJING – China has offered to boost ties with Vietnam on railway infrastructure, from loans and technology to training and industrial capabilities, a joint statement issued by its foreign ministry showed on April 17.

-China said it would guide enterprises to participate in railway construction projects in its smaller neighbour, according to the statement after President Xi Jinping and his Vietnam counterpart To Lam met on Wednesday.
+China said it would guide enterprises to participate in railway construction projects in its smaller neighbour, according to the statement after Chinese President Xi Jinping and his Vietnamese counterpart To Lam met on April 15.

 Both see the railway effort as a “new bright spot” in strategic ties, the statement added, echoing a call by the leaders for more transport and logistics links.